Supplier restarts flow of critical truck parts to Detroit automakers

-TOLEDO, Ohio, May 18 (Reuters) - Dana Inc, a key supplier of truck parts to Detroit automakers, restarted its Toledo plant Monday on a single shift, with one-third of its 750-person workforce and less than 1% absenteeism, according to plant manager Craig Zimmerly.
+TOLEDO, Ohio (Reuters) - Dana Inc (DAN.N), a key supplier of truck parts to Detroit automakers, restarted its Toledo plant Monday on a single shift, with one-third of its 750-person workforce and less than 1% absenteeism, according to plant manager Craig Zimmerly.

 “We don’t have that vibe of ‘too soon.’
 There may be a little bit of ‘okay, the mask is bothering me,’” said Zimmerly, adding that the usual absentee rate is 2-3%.